Hearing Aid Technology Levels & Features

-Feedback is the horrible whistling that is most associated with older hearing aids and used to be the one of the biggest complaints of hearing aid users.
-Feedback is caused by amplified sound being re-processed, in other words sound emitted from the receiver (speaker) is re-processed through the hearing aids and it shrieks.
+Feedback is the horrible whistling that is most associated with older hearing aids and used to be one of the biggest complaints of hearing aid users.
+Feedback is caused by amplified sound being re-processed, in other words, the sound emitted from the receiver (speaker) is re-processed through the hearing aids and it shrieks.
 This is exactly the same thing that happens when a microphone is put too close to a speaker.

 The underlying cause of feedback is the escape of sound from the ear canal.
 There are many reasons for that, it can be due to a poor fitting of an ear mould or in-ear hearing aid, which allows amplified sound to escape.
 Earwax blockage is another frequent culprit for hearing aid feedback.
-Another cause of feedback is close proximity of the hearing aids to something, for instance if you place anything over your ear, a hand or hat or a person hugging you.
+Another cause of feedback is the close proximity of the hearing aids to something, for instance, if you place anything over your ear, a hand or hat or a person hugging you.

 Feedback cancellation is a feature that identifies and stops feedback, how it does it changes from manufacturer to manufacturer and within technology levels.
 Suffice to say, each feature identifies the feedback and which frequency or frequencies it is occurring in.
 It then removes the feedback from the signal and stops the whistling.
 Different features do this in different ways, I won't bore you with the technical details, but if you really want to know, drop us a line and we can explain.

 What's the advantages of feedback cancellation to you?